Linoleum (film): Plot

 At night, Marc and Nora wander through the town.
 Although Marc jokingly calls it a date, Nora insists that she is attracted to women.
 The two nevertheless form a strong bond.

-Cameron visits his father, Mac, a retired NASA engineer, at an old person’s home.
-Mac suffers from dementia, and the doctor encourages Cameron to converse with Mac and keep him mentally stimulated.
-Although he cannot always recognize Cameron, Mac retains an impeccable memory for advanced technical detail, and Cameron checks Mac out of the old person’s home.
+Cameron visits his father, Mac, a retired NASA engineer, at an assisted living facility.
+Mac has dementia, and the doctor encourages Cameron to converse with Mac and keep him mentally stimulated.
+Although he cannot always recognize Cameron, Mac retains an impeccable memory for advanced technical detail, and Cameron checks Mac out of the assisted living facility.
 The two start living in the family’s home and working on the rocket, and Mac returns to his old room, which has an astronaut’s costume with a broken visor.

 Wandering through the neighborhood after Church, Marc finds Cameron in the family home’s back yard, and says that he sees him as a better version of Kent, whom he once admired but has become disillusioned with.
 While sneaking out to see Nora, Marc again runs into Cameron, who is drinking after the rocket boosters burst into flames during a test.
 Cameron expresses disappointment with the trajectory of his life and encourages Marc not to waste his.
 The two see the elderly woman again, and Cameron wonders if she is following him or Marc.

 That night, Marc and Nora hang out, and Marc reveals he received an invitation to popular girl Darcy’s Halloween party, making Nora jealous.
 Nora confesses she is unsure of her own sexuality.
 The two agree to host their own Halloween party instead.
 They promote the event at school, earning Darcy’s ire.

 During class, Darcy publicly humiliates Marc.
 In retaliation, Nora punches Darcy in the face, requiring the two to get picked up by their parents.
 In the car on the way back, Nora gets into a fight with Erin.
 At their home, Kent forbids Marc from interacting with Erin and threatens to kill Marc if he interacts with her again.
 Kent then lashes Marc’s forearm with a small scourge, telling him “you’re doing this to yourself.”

 The next day, Cameron discovers Erin in the garage, and the two reconcile, working on the rocket together.